-Application Deadline: March 26, 2021
+Application Deadline: March 5, 2023

 The Wisconsin Sea Grant College Program and the Wisconsin Coastal Management Program seek postdoctoral and post-master's candidates interested in tackling science and policy challenges related to increasing coastal community resilience across the Great Lakes region.
-Together, these programs will fund this state Science-Policy Fellow position, named in honor of a longtime Sea Grant coastal engineering expert Phil Keillor, to celebrate his legacy in building resilience in Wisconsin communities.
-The Fellow will work closely with Wisconsin Coastal Management Program's Natural Hazards Work Group, Sea Grant's coastal engineer, local government representatives, and researchers from a variety of fields to tackle the important challenge of connecting science related to coastal processes with communities that could benefit from the information.
+Together, these programs will fund a state Science-Policy Fellow position, named in honor of a longtime Sea Grant coastal engineering expert Phil Keillor, to celebrate his legacy in building resilience in Wisconsin communities.
+The Fellow will work closely with Wisconsin Coastal Management Program's Coastal Hazards Work Group, Sea Grant's coastal engineer, local government representatives, and researchers from a variety of fields to tackle the important challenge of connecting science related to coastal processes - including flooding, erosion, and storms - with communities that could benefit from the information.

-This Fellow position will provide a unique educational and career opportunity for a recent graduate interested both in aquatic resources and in the policy decisions affecting those resources in Wisconsin.
-This program places a recent master's or doctoral graduate within a state agency full-time for one year, with the Fellow bringing technical skills to benefit water issues while receiving valuable real-world science-policy experience from the resource professionals who will serve as mentors.
-These mutually beneficial partnerships will result in advancing science to support policy decisions as well as valuable training opportunities for new professionals entering the work force.
+This Fellowship position provides a unique educational and career opportunity for a recent graduate interested both in coastal resources and the policy decisions affecting those resources in Wisconsin.
+The program places a recent master's or doctoral graduate within a state agency full-time for one year, with the Fellow bringing technical skills to address water issues while receiving valuable real-world science-policy experience from the resource professionals who serve as mentors.
+These mutual partnerships result in advancing science to support policy decisions as well as valuable training opportunities for new professionals entering the workforce.
+The fellowship provides strong mentoring and relationship-building with an emphasis on the Fellow's professional development and success.

-There is significant flexibility in the specific questions and approaches that the Fellow will tackle and employ, and we seek applicants from a variety of backgrounds including engineering, social sciences, geology, meteorology, ecological modeling, limnology, etc. With the Great Lakes at record high water levels, demand for guidance on resilience is high and there are many opportunities for the Fellow's work to help communities facing hazardous conditions.
-Some specific priorities include:
+There is significant flexibility in the specific questions and approaches that the Fellow will tackle and employ, and we seek applicants from a variety of backgrounds including social sciences, engineering, resource management, geology, geography, meteorology, ecological modeling, limnology, etc. The Fellow should be prepared to pursue projects and opportunities according to their interests within the fellowship in addition to gaining experience addressing immediate programmatic needs.
+There are many opportunities for the Fellow's work to help communities facing hazardous conditions.
+Some specific opportunities include:

-- Assist Wisconsin Coastal Management Program and Wisconsin Sea Grant in building resilience in Wisconsin coastal communities.
-Depending on skills and interest, the fellow may develop mapping tools, create educational materials, communicate with stakeholders, provide technical assistance, participate in community engagement or coordinate meetings. - Continue the Wisconsin Sea Grant efforts to update the Coastal Processes Manual (3rd Ed).
-If the manual is complete during the fellowship, assist in promotion and outreach. - Provide support and participate in activities of the Wisconsin Coastal Management Program.
-Attend Wisconsin Coastal Management Council meetings, assist with annual grants program, facilitate workshops and other trainings, and engage in other WCMP initiatives. - Pursue coastal hazards and resilience opportunities with local, state, and regional entities as they arise. - Communicate coastal resilience science and policy work at state, regional, and national conferences.
+- Assist the Wisconsin Coastal Management Program and Wisconsin Sea Grant in building resilience in Wisconsin coastal communities.
+Depending on skills and interest, the fellow may develop mapping tools, create educational materials, communicate with stakeholders, provide technical assistance, participate in community engagement or coordinate meetings. - Help finalize updates to and provide guided outreach on Wisconsin Sea Grant's Coastal Processes Manual (3rd Ed).
+This manual demonstrates methods to assess the threat of hazards like flooding, shoreline erosion, and dangerous currents and waves to coastal properties and communities.
+Efforts may include assisting with editing and production, coordinating outreach events and trainings, and developing tools or hazard data to support use of the manual. - Provide support and participate in activities of the Wisconsin Coastal Management Program attend Wisconsin Coastal Management Council meetings, assist with annual grants program, update the grants program StoryMap, facilitate workshops and other trainings, and engage in other WCMP initiatives. - Provide support and participate in activities of the Wisconsin Sea Grant Program attend team meetings, assist with research, fellowship, internship, or outreach projects.